Pink Floyd – Live At The Concertgebouw, Amsterdam 1969 – Past Daily Soundbooth

 Thanks to the foresight and technical skill of the venerable VPRO (broadcasting network in The Netherlands), a excellent sounding recording has surfaced.
 Giving further interest in looking at this challenging period for one of the world’s most popular bands.

-It’s nice when history sounds good.
+It’s nice when history sounds this good.